 Bo Peng et al., 2024

-The goal is to train LLMs to better reflect the real-world requirements of digital commerce.
+The goal of the research is to train LLMs to better reflect the real-world requirements of digital commerce.
 Instead of deploying one model for product recognition, another for attribute extraction, and yet another for customer inquiries, eCeLLM follows the approach of a generalist model.
 This is made possible by a dedicated dataset – ECInstruct – containing tens of thousands of high-quality instructions covering ten core eCommerce tasks.

 The results are impressive: in tests, eCeLLM significantly outperformed established models such as GPT-4 or other state-of-the-art approaches – by more than ten percent on average.
 Even more interesting, the models remained robust when confronted with entirely new products or unseen question formulations.
 For companies with dynamic assortments and diverse customers, that’s a decisive advantage.